Blogs

 What does “too many” mean?
 Well, having more than one SSID isn’t bad as they can be used to provide different levels of wireless access to different users and devices, but, to reduce overhead, it would be best to deploy no more than 3 SSIDs.

-• SSID 1 can be enabled with strong identification and user management policies.
+• SSID 1 can be enabled with strong identification and user management policies using something like WPA3 encryption.
 This becomes the most secure network and is for employees, staff, faculty, etc.

 • SSID 2 can be used for Guests.
 Enable it with either an open or pre-shared key; this SSID can also require an agreement of terms and conditions before a user can successfully connect.

-• SSID 3 can be your catchall for any other devices, including IoT devices such as thermostats or smartplugs.
+• SSID 3 can be your catchall for any other devices, including IoT devices such as thermostats or smartplugs that often don’t support encryption policies like WPA3.

-If any device needs additional control, establish policies on the WLAN that identify the characteristics of devices and limit network access without requiring an additional SSID.
-Wyebot’s Wireless Intelligence Platform ™ can identify each device on a network, the packets it transmits, and the SSID it connects to.
+If any device needs additional control, establish policies on the WLAN that identify the characteristics of devices and limit network access based on those without requiring an additional SSID.
+Wyebot’s AI-powered Wireless Intelligence Platform can identify each device on a network, the packets it transmits, and the SSID to which it connects.
 With this level of visibility it is possible to control the network and successfully manage all devices securely without creating extraneous SSIDs.